jlov7/ASR-Copilot/README.md

 4. **Real productivity gains** – enterprises see the biggest uplift when AI accelerates many workflows, not a single task.

 ## Key capabilities
-- **Guided Mode (no files)**: Preload Telco 5G, cloud migration, or CPE swap scenarios with Safe Mode locked on—ideal for skeptical execs.
+- **Instant Demo (no files)**: Preload Telco 5G, cloud migration, or CPE swap scenarios with Safe Mode locked on—ideal for skeptical execs.
 - **No-integration uploads**: Bring your own CSV/Markdown artifacts to refresh analytics in minutes.
 - **Executive cockpit**: RAG banner, EVM gauges, Top 5 risks, ROI estimator with complexity presets, and “what changed” timeline.
 - **Status Pack exports**: Generates Markdown + PNG charts in `/out/` and optionally posts to Slack when credentials exist.